senerio/neopets-userscripts/README.md

 * Automatically opens SSW when on the SW page.
 If  URL has the item name (eg. opened from Jellyneo or ItemDB), places the name on the search fields.
 ![ssw open](https://i.imgur.com/J3LduJ9.png)

+* Allows changing the search name/minimum price/maximum price of the resubmit button from the Shop Wizard result page

 ## Food Club

 ### [Current Bets counter](fcbetcount.user.js)